mblakele/taskbot/README.md

 ### Creating 1M documents

-Inserting 1M documents in a single transaction can be painful, but it's easy with tasks of 500 documents each.
+Inserting one million documents in a single transaction can be painful, but it's easy with tasks of 500 documents each.

 This example is loosely based on the